-In this article by our team at Amelia, we’re going to take you on a journey through several amazing coaching websites.
+In this article by our team at Amelia (an awesome booking plugin for coaching websites), we’re going to take you on a journey through several amazing coaching websites.
 Then, we’ll identify the main elements of a coaching website so that you, too, can start building your own.

 Great Life Coaching Websites